moleculerjs/site/source/docs/broker.md

 | `ServiceFactory` | `Class` | `null` | Custom Service class.
 If not `null`, broker will use it when creating services |
 | `ContextFactory` | `Class` | `null` | Custom Context class.
 If not `null`, broker will use it when creating contexts |

+{% note info Moleculer runner %}
+Since v0.8.0 you don't need to create ServiceBroker in your project.
+You can use our new [Moleculer Runner](runner.html) to execute a broker and load services.
+[Read more about Moleculer Runner](runner.html).
+{% endnote %}

 ## Call services
 You can call a service by calling the `broker.call` method.
 Broker will search the service (and the node) that has the given action and call it.
 The function will return a `Promise`.